liningtonlab/NPA-Named-Entity-Recognition-Scripts/README.md

 - Unit Testing: unit_test.py
     - Unit tests for testing and development of NPA Named entity recognition

-- Functions used in Chemical compound NER to clean up improper parentheses:improper_parentheses_functions.py
+- Functions used in Chemical compound NER that are basic in nature and placed here for organization: miscellaneous_functions.py
-    - Scripts used in Chemical entity extraction to remove improper parentheses from match results.
+    - Scripts used in Chemical entity extraction to: sort lists by string length, check if brackets are matched and remove improper parentheses

-- Archived Functions: archived_functions.py
-    - Archived functions like one to add terms to list of class compounds